awgg-lab/australasiangenomes/index.md

 # Australasian Genomes
 Australasian Genomes is the genomic data repository for the [Threatened Species Initiative](https://threatenedspeciesinitiative.com/) (TSI) and the [ARC Centre for Innovations in Peptide and Protein Science](https://cipps.org.au/) (CIPPS).
 This repository contains reference genomes, transcriptomes, resequenced genomes and reduced representation sequencing data from Australasian species.
-Australasian Genomes is managed by the Australasian Wildlife Genomics Group (AWGG) at the Univeristy of Sydney on behalf of our collaborators within TSI and CIPPS.
+Australasian Genomes is managed by the Australasian Wildlife Genomics Group (AWGG) at the University of Sydney on behalf of our collaborators within TSI and CIPPS.

 # [Species data](genomes.md)